FREE Life Insurance Comparison

 Hobbies offer a sense of fun and freedom that can minimize stress and anxiety, providing an outlet for something positive to look forward to.
 This is especially true at high stress times, like during pregnancy or other big life changes.
 They can help you relax and seek pleasure in activities not associated with work or other responsibilities.

 Resolve to set aside time at least once a week to refresh and re-energize.
 This allows you to think more clearly and make better choices, building your self-esteem because you’re worth it.

 Adina Mahalli, MSW, is a certified mental health consultant.

 She is a specialist who writes for Maple Holistics.

-Hello 2020, new year, new decade!
-As a relationship expert, here are three resolutions I am shouting from the rooftops for 2020:
+Hello new year!
+As a relationship expert, here are three resolutions I am shouting from the rooftops for the new year:

 #13 – Practice Intentionality

 Get real with your time and energy.
 Feeling stuck in your romantic partnership?
 Commit to a date night once a month!

 For instance: Be intentional about getting life insurance for you and your family.
 Start on this goal today by comparing policies in your area – just enter your ZIP code below: